abdalla-am/Data-structures-implementation/README.md

 ## **What is the complexity when using Queue ?**
 #### For the array-based implementation of a Queue , the enqueue and dequeue operations take constant time, i.e. `O(1)` .

+## **Implementation of Queue can be done by using :**
+- Array (used in the repo)
+- Linked list
+- Stack

+- ## **Operations need to be implemented to create a queue :**
+ - enqueue : Add element to the back
+ - dequeue : Remove an element from the front
+ - frontf : Return the front element
+ - backf : Return the back element
+ - lenthf : return no. of elements in the queue
+ - isempty : return true if queue is empty
+ - isfull : return true if the queue is full